sumowll/BD4H-Bootcamp/web/env-vagrant-vm.md

 2. Run `.vagrant up` to provision and run the VM.

 # Connect
-You could connect to master node by run `vagrant ssh` in `vm` folder.You will find all materials in `/bootcamp` folder.
+You could connect to master node by run `vagrant ssh` in `vm` folder.
+You will find all materials in `/bootcamp` folder.

 # Terminate